 Fig 3.
-Farm category wise emploment generation in existing farming systems
+Farm category wise employment generation in existing farming systems

 3.8 Recycling and Utilization of Farm By-products in Existing Farming Systems

 Efficient recycling and utilization of farm by-products play a pivotal role in enhancing resource use efficiency, reducing external input costs, and improving farm income in Integrated Farming Systems.
 Table 8 illustrates the quantity and value of by-products recycled across various farm categories in the study area.
 The analysis reveals that farm by-product recycling is more extensive in larger farms due to the availability of more raw material and better integration of enterprises.
 Rice and maize straw were mainly recycled as fodder in dairy and goatery units, while Farm Yard Manure (FYM) was reused within crop enterprises to maintain soil fertility.Large farms demonstrated the highest recycling value (₹30,000/year), with substantial contributions from FYM (₹22,000/year), followed by marginal farms with the lowest value (₹9,500/year).
 This shows that larger, more integrated systems can effectively convert waste into valuable inputs, contributing to cost savings and environmental sustainability.
 (Ravisankar et al. (2018) and Behera et al. (2004).